-Of all market sectors, consumer staples hold the highest number of Dividend Aristocrats, a select group of 53 stocks in the S&P 500 Index, with 25+ consecutive years of dividend increases.
+Of all market sectors, consumer staples (along with industrials) hold the highest number of Dividend Aristocrats, a select group of 57 stocks in the S&P 500 Index, with 25+ consecutive years of dividend increases.

-You can download an Excel spreadsheet of all 53 (with metrics that matter) by clicking the link below:
+There are currently just 57 Dividend Aristocrats.
+You can download an Excel spreadsheet of all 57 (with metrics that matter) by clicking the link below:

-These are typically stable businesses that sell products people consume on a daily basis, which gives Smuckers pricing power and the ability to withstand recessions.
+These are typically stable businesses that sell products people consume on a daily basis, which gives these companies pricing power and the ability to withstand recessions.
 Each stock mentioned in this article is on our list of 350 consumer staples stocks that pay dividends to shareholders.

 You can download an Excel spreadsheet of all 350 dividend-paying consumer staples stocks by clicking the link below: